jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Learning and adopting this language was a long struggle.
-We spent countless hours with the Real World OCaml book - it is an excellent book on the language as well the craft of programming itself.
-We looked upon it with both delight at the insights on programming it gave us, and also with a fair amount of dread and frustration because of its unfamiliarity.
+But learning and adopting this language was a long struggle.
+We spent countless hours with the Real World OCaml book.

+We looked upon it with both delight at the insights on programming it gave us, and also with a fair amount of dread and frustration.
+It wasn't an easy book to get through.

 But the struggle was worth it.
-See when people

-When I look back on the last 10 years of my programming career, I wonder what I was doing for the first 8, before I learned Reason and Typed functional programming.
+It was worth so much that when I look back on the last 10 years of my programming career, I wonder what I was doing for the first 8 years, those years before I learned Reason and Typed functional programming.

-And that's why I'm here today to talk about it.
+And that is why I'm so excited to be here today, and talk to you all about ReasonML.

 :::